-The medical benefit of chemicals whether they are man-made medications or natural substances, is based upon a principle of saturation and not the principle of “more is better”.
+The medical benefit of chemicals, whether man-made medications or natural substances, is based upon a principle of saturation and not the principle of “more is better.”

-As the daily dose of a particular health-promoting chemical is increased, there is a corresponding increase in the positive effects of that chemical but only up to a point.
-Beyond this point the health potential stops because it has become “saturated” and the risk of negative side effects from the chemical begins to increase.
+As the daily dose of a particular health-promoting chemical increases, there is a corresponding increase in the positive effects of that chemical, but only up to a point.
+Beyond this point, the health potential stops because it has become “saturated,” and the risk of negative side effects from the chemical begins to increase.

-This also holds true for phenols from olive oil.
-Ultra-high phenol olive oils will certainly result in a much higher price for your oil but due to the saturation of the health effect will not buy you greater health benefits.
+This also holds for phenols from olive oil.
+Ultra-high phenol olive oils will certainly result in a much higher price for your oil, but due to the saturation of the health effect will not buy you greater health benefits.

-There are a wide range of studies showing improvements in health with the consumption of olive oil containing high levels of phenols.
-The important point is that there is no significant evidence that consuming an olive oil with a phenol count of 600 mg/kg, 800 mg/kg or even 1000 mg/kg produces any more health of an olive oil containing only 200 mg/kg.
+A wide range of studies shows improvements in health with the consumption of olive oil containing high levels of phenols.
+The important point is that there is no significant evidence that consuming olive oil with a phenol count of 600 mg/kg, 800 mg/kg, or even 1000 mg/kg produces more health than an olive oil containing only 200 mg/kg.

-I should add that olive oils with phenol counts in these very high ranges have extremely strong flavor and may almost be unpalatable to some individuals.
-The phenols themselves are the main chemicals that give olive oil its unique taste.
+I should add that olive oils with phenol counts in these very high ranges have an extremely strong flavor and may almost be unpalatable to some individuals.
+The phenols are the main chemicals that give olive oil a unique taste.

 Ultra-High Phenol Counts Might Cause Harm

-A recent animal study (2020, reference below) demonstrated that an olive oil with an ultra-high phenol count of 800 mg/kg dose at a corresponding dose of 2 tablespoons per day in human adults, showed that the olive oil improved the antioxidant benefit of is some tissues but also worsened it in others.
+A recent animal study (2020, reference below) demonstrated that olive oil with an ultra-high phenol count of 800 mg/kg dose at a corresponding dose of 2 tablespoons per day in human adults showed that the olive oil improved the antioxidant benefit of some tissues but also worsened it in others.

 Increased mitochondrial oxidative stress is one of the ways in which chronic inflammation impairs cellular function and is the exact opposite effect we are trying to achieve with The Nemechek Protocol.

-Historically, most individuals within the Mediterranean are consuming an average of 4 tablespoons of olive oil per day or more over their lifetime.
-If the average EVOO phenol level is about 150-200 mg/kg per 2 tablespoons, the daily average Mediterranean intake is approximately 300-400 mg/kg per day, far lower that the potentially toxic range cited in this study.
+Historically, most individuals within the Mediterranean consume an average of 4 tablespoons of olive oil per day or more over their lifetime.
+If the average EVOO phenol level is about 150-200 mg/kg per 2 tablespoons, the daily average Mediterranean intake is approximately 300-400 mg/kg per day, far lower than the potentially toxic range cited in this study.

 Phenols Naturally Decline in the Bottle

-To complicate things a little more, the amount of phenols in the olive oil naturally declines about 15% every 4 months when stored in a cool location.
+To complicate things a little more, the number of phenols in olive oil naturally declines about 15% every four months when stored in a cool location.

 Since olive oil is typically stored and used over the course of a year until the EVOO from next year’s harvest is available, you need to buy olive oil with enough phenols so the natural decline will leave you near the sweet spot of a total phenol count of 200 mg/kg or more.

-If stored appropriately, an olive oil stating with a total phenol count in the range of 350-300 mg/kg should provide you with phenol levels of approximately 220-190 mg/kg by year’s end.
-This amount of EVOO phenols are enough to ensure you are getting the full health benefits of your olive oil.
+If stored appropriately, an olive oil starting with a total phenol count in the range of 350-300 mg/kg should provide you with phenol levels of approximately 220-190 mg/kg by year’s end.
+This amount of EVOO phenols is enough to ensure you are getting the full health benefits of your olive oil.